Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 2. Other diseases of the nasopharynx, for example, runny nose, sinusitis, adenoids in children.

-5. Improper ear hygiene leading to waxy plugging and damage to the tympanic membrane.
+5. Improper ear hygiene, leading to the formation of wax plugs and damage to the eardrum.

 6. Hypothermia.

-7. Features of the structure of the ear canal.
+7. Features of the structure of the auditory canal.

-In some cases, the reasons can be combined.
+In some cases, the reasons may be combined.

-Otitis externa - inflammation of the ear canal outside, middle and inner ear not affected.
-This form can become chronic if treatment is not started on time.
+External otitis – inflammation of the ear canal from the outside, middle and inner ear not affected.
+This form can become chronic if treatment is not started in time.
 Otitis externa can be of two types.

 2. Spilled or diffuse.
 This is an extensive lesion of the tissues of the outer ear and ear canal, which sometimes reaches the eardrum.
-Most often, infection occurs with water entering the ear, especially dirty water.
-Therefore, swimmers often encounter diffuse otitis externa.
+Most often, infection occurs when water, especially dirty water, gets into the ear.
+Therefore, swimmers often encounter diffuse external otitis.

-External form - often a complication of the flu and other strong colds...
-Sometimes it can be caused by fungus, allergies, seborrhea, dermatitis, and others skin diseases.
+The external form is often a complication of influenza and other severe colds.
+Sometimes it can be caused by fungus, allergies, seborrhea, dermatitis and others skin diseases.

-The symptoms of this disease can be similar to those of an internal or intermediate form, so the correct diagnosis can only be made after a doctor's examination.
+The symptoms of this disease may resemble those of the internal or intermediate form, so the correct diagnosis can only be made after examination by a doctor.

-1. Otalgia - ear pain.
-It can be different in character.
+1. Otalgia is pain in the ear.
+May be different in character.

-2. Changes auditory perception, up to a severe loss temporarily.
+2. Changes auditory perception, up to severe loss temporarily.

 4. Noise, ringing, itching in the ears.

-6. Pain when pulling and touching auricledistinctive feature it is the outer form.
+6. Pain when pulling or touching auriclehallmark precisely the outer form.

-On examination, the doctor will notice swelling, contamination of the ear canal, and inflammation of the tympanic membrane.
+During the examination, the doctor will notice swelling, contamination of the ear canal, and inflammation of the eardrum.

 Important!
 If you are concerned about these symptoms, you should consult an otolaryngologist.